phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 [previous post]: ./second-edition/posts/09-paging-introduction/index.md

-However, it also causes a problem when we try to access the page tables from our kernel, because we can't directly access the physical addresses that are stored in page table entries or the `CR3` register.
+However, it also causes a problem when we try to access the page tables from our kernel because we can't directly access the physical addresses that are stored in page table entries or the `CR3` register.
 We experienced that problem already [at the end of the previous post] when we tried to inspect the active page tables.

 [at the end of the previous post]: ./second-edition/posts/09-paging-introduction/index.md#accessing-the-page-tables

 The next section discusses the problem in detail and provides different approaches to a solution.
-Afterwards, we implement a function that traverses the page table hierarchie in order to translate virtual to physical addresses.
+Afterward, we implement a function that traverses the page table hierarchy in order to translate virtual to physical addresses.
 Finally, we learn how to create new mappings in the page tables and how to find unused memory frames for creating new page tables.

 ## Accessing Page Tables